Blythewood, South Carolina: Economy

 The US Headquarters for Spirax-Sarco Engineering is headquartered in Blythewood.

 A $2 billion Scout Motors electric vehicle plant is planned.
 The Volkswagen subsidiary plans to build a 1,100-acre site that will employ 4,000 people and produce 200,000 vehicles annually by the end of 2026.

 Education

 Blythewood has a public library, a branch of the Richland County Library.

-The schools in Richland School District 2 located directly in Blythewood are as follows:
+The schools in Richland County School District Two located directly in Blythewood are as follows: